hellowearemito/yii2-coding-standards/README.md

 and therefore cannot fully check view files and cannot fix all problems in them, so be careful when using phpcbf with view files.

+For a full description of the rules, see [docs/rules.md](docs/rules.md).

 ### Using the standards

 After CodeSniffer is installed, you can launch it with a custom standard using the following syntax: